Edgar Ray Killen: Murders

 More than 20 years later, Jerry Mitchell, an award-winning investigative reporter for The Clarion-Ledger in Jackson, Mississippi, wrote extensively about the case for six years.
-Mitchell helped to secure convictions in other high-profile Civil Rights Era murder cases, including the assassination of Medgar Evers, the 16th Street Baptist Church bombing, and the murder of Vernon Dahmer.
+Mitchell helped to bring about convictions in other high-profile Civil Rights Era murder cases, including the assassination of Medgar Evers, the 16th Street Baptist Church bombing, and the murder of Vernon Dahmer.
 Mitchell assembled new evidence regarding the murders of the three civil rights workers.
 He also located new witnesses and pressured the state to take action.
 Assisting Mitchell were high school teacher Barry Bradford and a team of three students from Illinois.

+In 1974, Killen threatened via telephone a woman whose husband he suspected of adultery.
+He was arrested and sentenced to two years in prison, with six months suspended.
+He served five months.

 The students persuaded Killen to do his only taped interview (to that point) about the murders.
 The tape showed Killen competent, aware, and clinging to his segregationist views.
 The student-teacher team found more potential witnesses, created a website, lobbied the United States Congress, and focused national media attention on reopening the case.
-Carolyn Goodman, the mother of one of the victims, called them "super heroes".
+Carolyn Goodman (psychologist), the mother of one of the victims, called them "super heroes".

 The film Mississippi Burning is related to the murders.